-How To Get Away With Murder Season 3 Spoilers: Another Character May Die
+‘How To Get Away With Murder’ Season 3 Spoilers: Another Character May Die

 I don’t really see a way around it.
 Whoever is left standing would certainly hope that’s not the case, and we can find a way to structure the show where there’s not as high of a body count, but I do think it can make for good story.
 Now that Wes is gone and Alfie [Enoch] is going to go away, yes, it makes us all even more nervous and aware of enjoying every moment on the show as we can.
 I don’t think anybody is safe, with the exception of Annalise.

-Much of the original cast from season 1 are still alive and kicking as of the latest How To Get Away With Murder episode and as Weil suggests, anyone is a candidate.
+Much of the original cast from Season 1 are still alive and kicking as of the latest How To Get Away With Murder episode and as Weil suggests, anyone is a candidate.
 Who will follow Wes to the grave?
 Is it one of the Keating Five?

 The last that viewers have seen of the Keating Five, or Keating Four rather, they still seem pretty okay.
 No one is doing anything drastic that could make anyone kill them – yet.
 In fact, they seem to be working well with two of How To Get Away With Murder’s killers, Bonnie and Frank (Charlie Weber).

 However, Wes was in the same position as them before he expressed his intention to cooperate with the police.
-And as teased by season 3 episode 11, Bonnie and Frank may have conspired to kill him before he could testify against his law school professor.
+And as teased by Season 3, episode 11, Bonnie and Frank may have conspired to kill him before he could testify against his law school professor.
 There’s no telling how far these two will go to protect Annalise.

 But going back to Weil’s words, the Keating Four are not the only ones in danger of being written off.
-Fan-favorite Oliver (Conrad Ricamora), who became a regular in How To Get Away With Murder season 3, is now in on the gang’s secrets, which places him in a precarious position.
+Fan-favorite Oliver (Conrad Ricamora), who became a regular in How To Get Away With Murder Season 3, is now in on the gang’s secrets, which places him in a precarious position.

 Then there’s Bonnie, whose nefarious schemes will likely bite her in the behind someday, if not in this season.
 Her loyalty to Annalise who’s sometimes way too cruel may be her undoing.
 The same goes for Frank who’s even willing to go to jail for his mentor.